 To ensure the safe and efficient use of campus parking and traffic facilities, all vehicle operators are required to comply with the following regulations.
-These regulations are enforced 24 hrs/day 7 days/week.
-The privilege of maintaining a vehicle on campus is extended to all upper-class students, and commuters.
-Freshmen are not permitted to have vehicles on campus except for specific reasons evaluated and approved by Campus Safety.
-A more detailed explanation of the freshman vehicle restriction is available upon request from the Campus Safety Office or on our my.gcc webpage.
+These regulations are enforced 24 hrs./day 7 days/week.
+The privilege of maintaining a vehicle on campus is extended to all residential and commuting students.